 Office Phone: () -

 Gil Kerlikowske is a nonresident fellow at the Baker Institute Mexico Center specializing in border issues.
-He is a fellow at the Institute of Politics at Harvard University’s John F. Kennedy School of Government.
-Previously, he served as the only Senate-confirmed commissioner for U.S. Customs and Border Protection (CBP) from 2014 to 2017.
+He has a distinguished 40-year career as an urban law enforcement executive, including serving as the only Senate-confirmed commissioner of U.S. Customs and Border Protection (CBP) from 2014 to 2017.
 As commissioner, Kerlikowske guided CBP’s mission to secure the nation’s borders while facilitating lawful international trade and travel and oversaw the agency’s annual $13 billion budget.